-‘Bold And The Beautiful’ Recap For Wednesday, August 23: Epic Cake Fight Between Taylor And Brooke!
-[Video]
+‘Bold And The Beautiful’ Recap For Wednesday, August 23: Epic Cake Fight Between Taylor And Brooke [Video]

 — Bold & The Beautiful (@BandB_CBS) August 22, 2018

 Liam did not have enough time to plan a honeymoon as their wedding was very rushed.
-But he did prepare the cabin for a staycation honeymoon and Hope loves the thought he put into preparing it.
-She reveals a very sexy corset beneath a lacy gown.
-As far as Hope is concerned, as long as she is with her handsome husband she is happy.
+But he did prepare the cabin for a staycation honeymoon and Hope loved the thought he put into preparing it.
+She revealed a very sexy corset beneath a lacy gown.
+As far as Hope was concerned, as long as she was with her handsome husband, she was happy.
 The two made love by light of the cabin fire.
-Bold and the Beautiful airs weekdays on CBS.